On Higher-Order Probabilistic Subrecursion: Countable Probabilistic Choice

 \end{proof}

 This gives us an analytic lower bound to the success rate of $(\pmTermM,m,n)$.
-However, it is not obvious that this infinite product is an interesting bound, it is not even clear that it can be different from $0$.
-This is why we will further underapproximate this infinite product to get a simpler expression whenever $m=n$: \begin{lemma} For any $M\in\SystSRand$ and any $n\ge 4$
+However, it is not obvious that this infinite product is an interesting bound: it is not even clear that it can be different from $0$.
+This is why we will further underapproximate this infinite product to get a simpler expression whenever $m=n$: \begin{lem} For any $M\in\SystSRand$ and any $n\ge 4$, we have that